pablosanjose/Quantica.jl/docs/src/advanced/meanfield.md

  2.132267725272908
  2.132267725284556
 ```
 The package requires as input an in-place version `f!` of the function `f`, and the preallocation of some storage space vstore (see the `aasol` documentation).
-The package, as [a few others](https://docs.sciml.ai/NonlinearSolve/stable/solvers/fixed_point_solvers/), also requires the variable `x` and the initial condition `x0` to be (real) `AbstractArray` (or a scalar, but we need the former for our use case), hence the broadcast dots above.
+The package, as [a few others](https://docs.sciml.ai/NonlinearSolve/stable/solvers/fixed_point_solvers/), also requires the variable `x` and the initial condition `x0` to be an `AbstractArray` (or a scalar, but we need the former for our use case), hence the broadcast dots above.
 In our case we will therefore need to translate back and forth from an `Φ::OrbitalSliceMatrix` to a real vector `x` to pass it to `aasol`.
 This translation is achieved using Quantica's `serialize`/`deserialize` funcionality.

 ## Using Serializers with fixed-point solvers